 What does the project do?

-We’re a community history and arts as advocacy project based at CAPS.
+We’re a community history project based at CAPS.
 Set up in 2008, our aim is to reclaim and promote the history of activism and collective advocacy by people with mental health issues.
-Follow us on Facebook or email Jacob at firstname.lastname@example.org
+Email Lindsay on email@example.com for more information.